netsight/Products.sqlpfgadapter/README.txt

 * Support all form field types.
 * Test Plone 4 compatibility;
 * Allow updating tables when fields are added;
+* When invalid database credentials are supplied inititally, a restart is required for the new settings to take effect;

 Compatibility / Dependencies